brandonscript/bootstrap-brandy/README.md

 The easiest way to get started is via [npm](npmjs.com).
 Currently this project is under heavy development, so you will need to point directly to the git repo when installing.

-(If you want to skip this part, just copy `/example` and customize it).
+(If you want to skip this part, just copy `/example` and customize it.
+Make sure you change the dependency in package.json to point to the npm package not the github repo.)

 1. Install Node.js version 6.0 or higher.